Skip to main content

 We promote an educational approach to serving our clients and colleagues.

 Many of the projects that arrive on our desks have already been on the desks of other lawyers in town who either don’t have our expertise, don’t want to take the risk of empowering artists to do what is their right or don’t want to take the time to think of creative solutions.
+We welcome the opportunity to take on such challenges and do what we can to make a project distributable and insurable.

 We are advocates of the independent film community.